 One reason for the assumed Anne Boleyn connection is the multiple appearance of Anne’s crest of a falcon on a tree trunk in the lace pattern.
 We can indeed find a bird motif many times.
 But I question whether this is Anne Boleyn’s falcon, or an eagle, or a phoenix?
+This bird pattern features in various lace pattern books from the 16th and 17th century.
 Besides the bird there are clear images of a figure, there are pansies and roses, the latter with a snake coiling around the rose’s stem.
 There are pomegranates and many other flowers, leaves and scrolling patterns.

 The floral pattern (2) enclosed in rectangular compartments, looks very much like a typical English needle lace from the 17th century.
 The floral motif, however, seems to have been attached to the square compartments by a seperate hand at a different date?

-The reticella piece is a 19th century creation, in my opinion, as there is a lack of finesse, picots and a general ‘feel’ of early lace.
+The reticella piece (pattern 4) is a 19th century creation, in my opinion, as there is a lack of finesse, picots and a general ‘feel’ of early lace.